-Prospective applicants are encouraged to contact MUSA’s Executive Editor for a preliminary discussion of their projects.
+Prospective Volume Editors are encouraged to contact MUSA’s Executive Editor for a preliminary discussion of their projects.
 You may be asked to submit a brief preliminary proposal that will be circulated to the members of COPAM in order to gauge whether it is a good fit for the series.
 This preliminary proposal should make a case for the significance of the music to be edited, explain how it will fit into MUSA as a whole, and describe the planned content of the introductory essay.
 The preliminary proposal should also include a few representative pages of the music to be edited, and a brief description and evaluation of the sources for it.

 If the proposed edition is thought potentially to be a good fit for MUSA, you will be invited to prepare a full proposal.
 For this proposal you should submit the following, keeping in mind MUSA’s goal of publishing works from a broad range of eras, genres, composers, and performance media, and of representing notable achievements in the diverse music history of the United States: